Akash-JRaj/Smart-Heart-Monitoring-System/Application/ReadMe.md

-##HEY ALL
+## HEY ALL!!!
-#This is an android application created for the academinc purpose.
+### This is an android application created for the academic purpose.
 This is a project and it has the project report and document